golang/proposal/design/45713-workspace.md

 not refer to any other modules specified by `go.mod` files in subdirectories of that directory.

-The modules specified by `directory` directives in the `go.work` file are the _workspace modules_.
+The modules specified by `use` directives in the `go.work` file are the _workspace modules_.
 The workspace modules will collectively be the main modules when doing a build in workspace mode.
 These modules are always selected by MVS with the version `""`, and their `replace` and `exclude` directives are applied.